 Here is a list of seven books that will guide you on wealth management helping you secure your financial future:

 It is nothing like a 'how-to become a millionaire' book.
-Authored by Thomas J. Stanley and William D Danko, this book will take you on a journey into the brains of the successful wealth builders of America, and will let you interact with the thoughts and actions of those self-made millionaires guiding you in analyzing where your thoughts and actions differ.
+Authored by Thomas J. Stanley and William D Danko, this book will take you on a journey into the brains of the successful wealth-builders of America, and will let you interact with the thoughts and actions of those self-made millionaires guiding you in analyzing where your thoughts and actions differ.
 It intends to develop a smart culture of investment that can ensure you a better future.

 Over a million hard copy of this book has been sold since its first publishing in 1949.
-This classic by one of the founding figures of modern investing, Benjamin Graham, still has value lessons for today's investors.
-Graham tells in his trademark common sense way: "To achieve satisfactory investment results is easier than most people realize; to achieve superior results is harder than it looks."
+This classic by one of the founding figures of modern investing, Benjamin Graham, still has valuable lessons for today's investors.
+Graham tells in his trademark common-sense way: "To achieve satisfactory investment results is easier than most people realize; to achieve superior results is harder than it looks."

-This one is a bold, no-nonsense, and a very practical approach to your money matters.
-Authored by Dave Ramsey, it rejects the idea of development that encourages overspending and massive amount of debt.
-It offers a transparent plan on getting out of debt and lays out exactly how to revolutionize your finances to achieve financial well being.
+This one is a bold, no-nonsense, and very practical approach to your money matters.
+Authored by Dave Ramsey, it rejects the idea of development that encourages overspending and a massive amount of debt.
+It offers a transparent plan for getting out of debt and lays out exactly how to revolutionize your finances to achieve financial well-being.

 Penned by Suze Orman, this book is a beginner's guide for women who are wrongly considered to be the most financially unsavvy person.
 At the heart of this book is The Save Yourself Plan: it streamlines a five-month program that delivers genuine long-term financial security.
-This is a must read for every woman who knows who she is and what she wants.
+This is a must-read for every woman who knows who she is and what she wants.

 You talk about investing and forget to note about Warren Buffett, that's impossible!
 The legendary Omaha investor authorized Alice Schroeder, a former insurance analyst, to pen down his life and his achievement with the closest insight.
-Though the book is enormously long, yet it is an absorbing read that talks about the basic principal of Buffett's life - to behave according to what he feels to be correct, rather than measuring himself by the opinion of others.
+Though the book is enormously long, yet it is an absorbing read that talks about the basic principle of Buffett's life - to behave according to what he feels to be correct, rather than measuring himself by the opinion of others.

 This is a simple step-by-step guide on wealth management by the Chicago Tribune writer, Gail Marks Jarvis.
 Drawn from the responses to questions from over 20,000 readers of the author's personal finance columns, this book tells almost everything about the importance of saving from an early age.
-What you need to know; where you can find the answers; how you can take actions.
+What you need to know; where you can find the answers; how you can take action.
 It's all here in this book.

 Comments are closed